jiko23/JAYANTA_-techgig-/README.md

 ###################################################################################################################################################################
 Files submitted:
  a.
-Jayanta_techgig--master --> code repo(github)
- b.
-ReadMe.txt --> Instruction and details
+ReadMe.md --> Instruction and details
  c.
 Result.csv -->This file contains the proposed approach for automaic unsupervised mapping of extracted keywords
 		   with the categories provided in cat_level.csv file. d.updated_train_data_update1.csv --> This file contains the cleaned texts and extracted keywords.